SignalFrame-dev/prompt-systems-archive/README.md

 **About SignalFrame**
 SignalFrame builds unbreakable prompt systems that contain ambiguity, enforce clarity, and scale across foundation models.
 Every system is structured for production-level QA.

-*This repo is updated live as test results conclude and new systems are cleared for public review.*
+*This archive is continuously updated as systems complete QA and are cleared for public review.*

 ### 📜 Usage and Permissions
 All content © SignalFrame.
 Public-safe prompt versions may be used for reference or educational purposes with attribution.
 Redistribution, modification, or commercial use of full prompt systems requires written consent.